 - Do not leave your pet alone with your child.

 - Continue to give your pet plenty of exercise and attention.
 Remember that exercise for pets includes both physical and mental exercise.
 Physical exercise for dogs could include activities such as walks, hikes, swimming or fetch.
-Mental exercise (for dogs) could include training sessions, eating their meals out of puzzles made for dogs (the dogs move the pieces of the puzzle), chewing on appropriate dog toys such as nylabones or dog CET chewies, or eating meals frozen into kongs (kibble mixed with canned dog food makes a great kong filler).
+Mental exercise (for dogs) could include training sessions, eating their meals out of puzzles made for dogs (the dogs move the pieces of the puzzle), chewing on appropriate dog toys such as nylabones, or eating meals frozen into kongs (kibble mixed with canned dog food makes a great kong filler).
 Just like children, dogs behave better when they are appropriately stimulated.
 Tired dogs are good, happy dogs!

 - Involve your child in the care of your pet.
 Some children may assist with feeding, brushing, or changing the water in the water bowl (as appropriate).